Problem

 ### 🧑💼The Managerial Power Hypothesis

-Our thesis is that managing entities and third-party service providers alike hold enough power to pervert optimal contracting approaches, causing an agency problem that is inherent to the asset management industry.
-We label this as the *managerial power hypothesis*.&#x20;
+Daimon's foundational thesis is that asset managers and third-party service providers hold sufficient structural power to distort optimal contracting — creating a deep-rooted agency problem we term the managerial power hypothesis.&#x20;

 ### 🏦Inefficiencies in Asset Management